 - Interim Report IIIA: Considers how technologies such as bubbles, lights and sounds can inhibit Asian carp movement and recommends construction of an acoustic bubble curtain with strobe lights as a demonstration project.

-- Interim Report IV: The Interim IV Report will be completed in 2016.
-It will document the results of ongoing testing and analysis related to the barriers, including a systematic risk assessment of identified barrier failure modes.
+- Interim Report IV: Documents the results of ongoing testing and analysis related to the barriers, includes a systematic risk assessment of identified barrier failure modes, and identifies ongoing risk reduction efforts.
+Links to files: Dispersal Barrier Interim IV June 28, 2019; Interim IV Appendix A; Interim IV Appendix B